jrozra200/jakelearnsdatascience_v4/content/drafts/2021-02-24-what-is-data-science/index.md

 communication with the relevant stakeholders.
-This can be the executive asking questions, the DBA who knows the data best, the customer who is being affected by your model's decision, the person who was handed a copy of your presentation from 6 months ago, etc. In effect, I work for all of these people and need their input to be successful.
+This can be the executive asking questions, the DBA who knows the data best, the customer who is being affected by your model's decision, the person who was handed a copy of your presentation from 6 months ago, etc. In effect, a data scientist works for all of these people and needs their input to be successful.

-Also, as you learn while progressing through the lifecycle, you may need to go back a step (or more) and update (again).
+Also, as you learn about the problem and data while progressing through the lifecycle, you may need to go back a step (or more) and update (again).

 ## DATA SCIENCE IS ALWAYS ISSUE DISCOVERY

 It is easy to ask a question: "How many users do we have on our platform?" or "What should we expect in sales for this holiday season?"

-It takes everything I have, every time, to not go run off and find an answer right away.
-You must understand the nuance to the question and the context in which the question is being asked.
+A data scientist must understand the nuance to the question and the context in which the question is being asked.
 For the first question posed above: What type of users?
 Web users?
 Active users?
 If it is active users, active since when?
 Paying Customers?
 Anyone who has ever logged in?
 You get the point.

-Once you have clarified the question (which requires iteration with your stakeholder), zoom out.
+Once you have clarified the question (which requires iteration with your stakeholders), zoom out.
 Why is this person asking that question?
 What are they going to do with that information?
-Is it worth it for me to spend a ton of effort on it?
-This all informs how you tackle the problem and the lens through which you look at the data.
-If any of it is unclear, go back and ask.
+Is it worth it to spend a ton of effort on it?
+This all informs how to tackle the problem and the lens through which to look at the data.

 ## DATA SCIENCE IS ALWAYS DATA DISCOVERY

-Once the problem and context are clear, you need data to solve your problem.
+There is no data science without data.

-This data is never what you are expecting.
+However, the data is never what you are expecting.
 The real world is messy and so too is the data.
 There will be nonsensical values, missing values, duplicate values, etc. Data changes over time and is sometimes in weird formats.

-Combing through the data to find all of this can be tedious and it almost certainly will require reaching out to someone else for more information.
-A good exploratory data analysis is absolutely essential for any downstream steps to be successful.

-You do not want to proceed to the next step without a comprehensive understanding of the data.
-From experience, I can tell you it does not feel good to spend hours working on a report to have the stakeholder blow it up in the first minute because you presented the data incorrectly.
+Data scientists cannot proceed without a comprehensive understanding of the data.
+This is a collaborative process and typically results in more questions for issue discovery.
+The hope is to proceed from this set with a viable dataset.
+Sometimes, though, you cannot proceed because the data is not useable.

 ## DATA SCIENCE IS MOST OF THE TIME DATA VISUALIZATION AND STORY TELLING